Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Vector Bundles over a hyperelliptic curve via matrix factorizations

 is a vector bundle on $E$ whose pushforward is $\sB$, and on which $y$ induces the matrix factorization $\phi$.
 We have

 \end{proposition}

-The proof could be extended to show that the category of vector bundles on $E$ is equivalent to the category of matrix factorizations of $f$ over $k[s,t]$, c.f. \cite{Eisenbud80}.
+The proof could be extended to show that the category of vector bundles on $E$ is equivalent to the category of matrix factorizations of $f$ over $k[s,t]$, \emph{cf.}~\cite{Eisenbud80}.

 \begin{proof}[Proof of Proposition \ref{vectorBundlesOnE}] The equation $\phi^{2} = f$ follows from functoriality.
-Conversely, if a matrix factorization $\phi^{2} = f\cdot Id_{B}$ is given, then $(y-\phi, y+\phi)$ is a matrix factorization of $y^{2}-f$ over $k[s,t,y]. $ Thus the module $\coker(y-\phi)$ is a maximal Cohen-Macaulay $R_{E}$-module, and it follows that the sheaf associated to its cokernel is a vector bundle on $E$. \end{proof}
+Conversely, if a matrix factorization $\phi^{2} = f\cdot Id_{B}$ is given, then $(y-\phi, y+\phi)$ is a matrix factorization of $y^{2}-f$ over $k[s,t,y]. $ Thus the module $\coker(y-\phi)$ is a maximal Cohen--Macaulay $R_{E}$-module, and it follows that the sheaf associated to its cokernel is a vector bundle on $E$. \end{proof}

 The next Theorem reduces the computation of the tensor product of vector bundles on $E$ to a syzygy computation, and will be used this way in the sequel.

 \begin{theorem} If $\sL_{1}, \sL_{2}$ are vector bundles on $E$ with matrix factorizations $\phi_{i}$ on the graded free $k[s,t]$-modules $ B_{i} = H_*^{0}(\sL_{i}), $ then